rishii100/Web3.0-Whispers/README.md

 - **Global Accessibility:** Content published on the platform is accessible globally, without restrictions based on geographical locations.

-- **Community Governance:** Platform decisions are driven by a decentralized consensus mechanism, allowing users to participate in governance.

 ## Technologies Used

 - Ethereum Blockchain: For decentralized content storage and smart contract functionalities.